-A look back on the BRAIN Initiative (and a look ahead in 2020)
+A look back on the BRAIN Initiative in 2019 (and a look ahead in 2020)

 2019 was an exciting year for neuroscience discovery!
 Last month, several high-profile scientific magazines, journals, and mainstream news outlets featured articles looking back at the top scientific achievements of 2019.